Urriellu/SimpleFileDB/README.md

-# FileDB
+# SimpleFileDB

-FileDB is a free, fast, multiplatform, lightweight .NET Standard database library.
+SimpleFileDB is a free, fast, multiplatform, lightweight .NET Standard database library.

 Databases are split into tables (stored as folders).
 Tables are split into rows (stored as JSON files).
 Rows are split into columns (stored as first-level properties in a JSON file).